“The key to successful leadership today is influence, not authority.” — Kenneth Blanchard

 - Stay flexible in your approach.
 While this might sound obvious, I think the important point is to be flexible in your style.
 Be able to vary your leadership style by situation (the context) and tailor it to the individual development levels within the team.

 - Consider whether to change yourself or find a better fit.
 Another consideration is whether it’s more effective to change your approach or change the situation to suit you (set yourself up for success.)
-There’s mixed opinions on this and some interesting results, so I may post on this downstream.

 Here’s a summary of the key scenarios and solutions based on the Situational Leadership II model: